instructor-ai/instructor/docs/blog/posts/validation-part1.md

 2. Invalid responses that fail to be validated succesfully will trigger up to as many reattempts as you define.

-3. As long as you pass in a `response_model` parameter to the `ChatCompletion` api call, your response object will be a validated `Pydantic` object.
+3. As long as you pass in a `response_model` parameter to the `ChatCompletion` api call, the returned object will always be a validated `Pydantic` object.

 In this post, we'll explore how to evolve from static, rule-based validation methods to dynamic, machine learning-driven ones.
 You'll learn to use `Pydantic` and `Instructor` to leverage language models and dive into advanced topics like content moderation, validating chain of thought reasoning, and contextual validation.